Joy-of-Coding/August-Evening/README.md

+# Budget Buddy
+Budget Buddy is a simple, user-friendly expense tracker featuring a React frontend and a lightweight Python (FastAPI) backend.
+All transactions, accounts, and categories are stored securely in your browser's localStorage—no database required.

+With Budget Buddy, you can:

+- Add expenses and income, selecting both account and category
+- Track budgets by category and monitor your progress
+- Print reports with optimized browser print styles
+- Export your data as JSON or CSV files
+- (Optional) Send data to a Python backend to receive a CSV response—no database needed

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.